Tomato, Tomahto, Tomate: Do Multilingual Language Models Understand Based on Subword-Level Semantic Concepts?

 \autoref{fig:768align} compares the results of applying SG on mBERT \orange{with} and \blue{without} CLSA, where the orange lines are consistently higher than or similar to the blue ones regardless of whether the model has been continually pretrained.
-On certain datasets, e.g., \xnli and \miracl, CLSA brings visible improvement at all grouping ratios, whereas the improvement is more significant at lower grouping ratios on the other datasets.
-This shows that the semantic similarity among the subwords has room to be improved by post-hoc operations.\footnote{~It is worth noting that, CLSA is not being proposed as a general solution but only as a proof-of-concept:\ As mentioned in Section~\ref{sec:method:clsa}, CLSA is applied on subwords that are complete words by themselves but not the partial words, which limits the coverage on the entire vocabulary intrinsically.
-For example, only 45.4\% of the subwords in the mBERT vocabulary are covered in the CLSA training set.
-Instead of promoting the CLSA method itself, we use its success in enhancing the semantic similarity as a proof of concept to show that further post-hoc operations on the word embedding could be beneficial.
-More effective methods could be studied and applied in a drop-in manner to achieve better semantic grouping results. }
+On certain datasets, e.g., \xnli and \miracl, CLSA brings visible improvement at all grouping ratios, with more significant improvements at lower grouping ratios on the other datasets.
+This shows that the semantic similarity among the subwords has room to be improved by post-hoc operations.\footnote{ Note that CLSA is used as a proof-of-concept instead of a general solution:\ As mentioned in Section~\ref{sec:method:clsa}, CLSA is applied to words that are tokenized into single subword, which limits the coverage on the entire vocabulary intrinsically.
+Thus instead of promoting the CLSA method itself, we use its success in enhancing the semantic similarity as a proof-of-concept that further post-hoc operations on the word embedding can be beneficial and worth further exploration. }